 Your website is the storefront of your shop.
 If you walked into a store and there was trash all over the floor or the hallways were blocked, do you think you would stay long and make a purchase?
 Probably not.
 It’s the same for a website.
 Make it fast and easy to use.

 If possible pick a responsive layout, designed for simple use and easy to maneuver.
 Continue to update your site with any changes Shopify or the theme developer makes.
 An outdated theme can also slow you down.
+To learn more, check out this resource on the best practices to enhance your Shopify store design.

 Prevent Downloading Too Many Apps or Plugins